Mbiatkeobong/LITA_PROJECTS_DOCUMENTATION/README.md

   2. for Analysis
   3. for Data Visualization

 - SQL - Structure Query Language for queering of data
+- PBI - For data modelling
 - GitHUB for Portfolio Building

   ### Data Cleaning and Preparation